 In the world of self-hosted cloud storage providers, Nextcloud is a standout option, considering its suite of productivity features like Nextcloud Talk and Nextcloud Files.
 Resilio Sync (opens in new tab) is a simple and fast way to store files, but it doesn’t have the productivity features of Nextcloud.

-We’ve found Nextcloud to be a more robust and secure alternative to more popular options like Google Drive and Dropbox.
+We’ve found Nextcloud to be a more robust and secure alternative to more popular options like Google Drive (opens in new tab) and Dropbox (opens in new tab), and their business options Drive Enterprise (opens in new tab) and Dropbox Business (opens in new tab).
 Because it’s self-hosted and on-premise, Nextcloud offers businesses more control over their data.
-You can learn more about what we thought of those two competitors in our Google Drive review and Dropbox review.